 Welcome to Year 4!

 The Year 4 teachers this year are Mrs Irfan and Ms Sokoni who teach Swallow class (Mrs Irfan is currently on maternity leave) and Miss Campbell who teaches Swift class.
-We are really looking forward to teaching the enthusiastic and hard-working children that make up the year group for Year 4 this year.
+We are really enjoying teaching the enthusiastic and hard-working children that make up Year 4 this year.
 Another adult who Year 4 would not be complete without is Stella, our fantastic LSA, who shares our excitement for the year ahead!
-Stella works across the year 4 classes in the morning supporting lots of groups of children in their learning and with smaller groups in the afternoons from across the year group.
+Stella works across the year 4 classes in the morning supporting lots of groups of children in their learning.
+In the afternoons she works with smaller groups from across the year group.

 If you ever need to speak to us about anything, big or small, please come and find us on the playground or phone the office to make an appointment (better for the big things!).

-Homework will be set every Thursday and should be handed back in every Monday.
-As the children are old enough to manage themselves now, we will expect all homework returned or children may have to find time during break or lunch to complete it.
-You will receive a text message on Monday afternoon if your child has not returned their homework.
+Homework is set every Thursday and should be handed back in every Monday.
+As the children are old enough to manage this themselves now, we expect all homework to be returned, or children may have to find time during break or lunch to complete it.

-They will be set maths, literacy, topic and either spelling or grammar homework each week.
-The homework may, at times, appear challenging but we strongly encourage parents to support their child's learning at home and to talk through difficult homework with children.
+They will be set spellings, handwriting and maths work to complete at home.
+The homework may, at times, appear challenging - but we strongly encourage parents to support their child's learning at home and to talk through difficult homework with children.
 As the children are getting older and more independent, it is important that they become used to regularly completing challenging homework.
 If children need further help, then homework club runs after school every Thursday.
 KS2 children are allowed to stay at homework club without an adult.

 School starts promptly at 8.45 when we start the register.
 Children are dismissed at 3.15 on the playground.
 Please ensure your child is in school on time for the register and collected on time at the end of each day.
 Play times have changed to 11am every day.
 We encourage children to bring in a piece of fruit to have at play times as this helps them rebuild energy for the next part of the day.